-Review: After the Planning Commission approves, or approves with conditions, the Final Plat, the Board of Trustees of the Town of Rico shall act on the Final Plat within thirty-five (35) days of the later of the Planning Commission approval or date of receiving revised Final Plat materials from the Applicant.
+Review: After the Planning Commission approves, or approves with conditions, the Final Plat, the Board of Trustees of the Town of Rico shall act on the Final Plat within thirty-five (35) days of the later of the Planning Commission approval or date of receiving revised Final Plat materials from the Applicant that are determined by the Town Planner to be complete.
 The Board of Trustees shall approve, approve with conditions, or deny, the Final Plat based upon compliance with the standards in 546.2.
+The Board may continue Final Plat review if in the judgment of the Board and Town Staff the issues presented in the Final Plat require additional time for review.